 Over the years, we have witnessed a big wave of data change the way we live and upend industries on a global scale.
 What was once cordoned off to the IT domain has since reached even the hands of the common user.
 With a pandemic and corresponding recession fast-tracking the adoption of data science and machine learning, the labor market has become ripe with opportunities for individuals looking to upskill or jumpstart their careers in tech.

 Eight years ago, the Harvard Business Review named a data scientist career as the sexiest job of the decade, advancing it as a crucial player in a rapidly-changing economic landscape.
 “Think of big data as an epic wave gathering now, starting to crest.
 If you want to catch it, you need people who can surf,” it said at the time.
 In the same year, Galvanize was created.
 Its timely entry into the playing field has allowed professionals to thrive in the digital economy.
 Now, it’s forging yet another path for those who have the same goal but are in need of more flexibility.
-If you’re one of them, visit Galvanize and get on board.
+If you’re one of them, check out Galvanize’s Part-Time Remote Data Science Program and get on board!